-- Description of the proposed project; - Identification of the Natura 2000 sites close to the proposed development; - Identification and description of any individual and cumulative impacts on the Natura 2000 sites likely to result from the project; - Assessment of the significance of the impacts identified above on site integrity.
-Exclusion of sites where it can be objectively concluded that there will be no significant effects; - Description of proven mitigation measures.
+- Description of the proposed project; - o Identification of the Natura 2000 sites close to the proposed development; - o Identification and description of any individual and cumulative impacts on the Natura 2000 sites likely to result from the project; - Assessment of the significance of the impacts identified above on-site integrity.
+Exclusion of sites where it can be objectively concluded that there will be no significant effects; - o Description of proven mitigation measures.

-2.2 STATEMENT OF COMPETENCY
+2.2 Statement of Competency

-This NIS was carried out by Noreen McLoughlin, BA, MSc, MCIEEM.
-Noreen has an honours degree in Zoology and an MSc in Freshwater Ecology from Trinity College, Dublin and she has been a full member of the Chartered Institute of Ecology and Environmental Management for over 18 years.
-Noreen has over 20 years' experience as a professional ecologist in Ireland.
+Noreen McLoughlin - This NIS was carried out by Noreen McLoughlin, BA, MSc, MCIEEM.
+Noreen has an honours degree in Zoology and an MSc in Freshwater Ecology from Trinity College, Dublin, and she has been a full member of the Chartered Institute of Ecology and Environmental Management for over 15 years.
+Noreen has over 17 years' experience as a professional ecologist in Ireland.